After Peanut the squirrel's death, what to know about NY wildlife regulations

 Can I get rabies from a squirrel or a raccoon?

 Any mammal can be infected with rabies, according to the state Health Department.
-But the agency said squirrels, along with chipmunks, rats, mice, guinea pigs, gerbils and hamsters "almost never" get rabies.
+But the agency said squirrels, along with chipmunks, rats, mice, guinea pigs, gerbils and hamsters, "almost never" get rabies.

 Raccoons, along with bats, foxes and skunks, are considered a rabies vector species — animals that can carry and spread the disease.
-According to the Centers for Disease Control and Prevention, bats are the most common animal with rabies in the U.S. and most deaths from rabies in the nation are in people who were exposed to bats.
+According to the Centers for Disease Control and Prevention, bats are the most common animal with rabies in the United States and most deaths from rabies in the nation are in people who were exposed to bats.

 What should I do if I see a baby squirrel?
 Can I help it?

-Not only are baby squirrels cute, they will approach people if they are hungry or have been orphaned.
+Not only are baby squirrels cute, they also will approach people if they are hungry or have been orphaned.

 People should call a wildlife rehabilitator for advice and try to help the squirrel return to its natural habitat, she said.

 "Mothers do come back for their babies if they blow out of the nest or a predator knocks them out of the nest," Bendicksen said.
-"The first thing you are going to do is try to do is reunite it."
+"The first thing you are going to do is try to reunite it."

 But some people are tempted to keep them because they are very affectionate as babies, she said.
 That attitude changes around adolescence, when they come to sexual maturity and are less docile.